-The TPS54388-Q1 device has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate-drive voltage for the high-side MOSFET.
-The value of the ceramic capacitor should be 0.1 $\mu$ F. TI recommends a ceramic capacitor with an X7R- or X5R-grade dielectric with a voltage rating of 10 V or higher because of the stable characteristics over temperature and voltage.
+The TPS57112C-Q1 device has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate-drive voltage for the high-side MOSFET.
+The value of the ceramic capacitor should be $0.1~\mu F$.
+TI recommends a ceramic capacitor with a voltage rating of 10 V or higher, and an X7R or X5R grade dielectric because of the stable characteristics over temperature and voltage.

-The TPS54388-Q1 design improves dropout by operating at 100% duty cycle as long as the BOOT-to-PH pin voltage is greater than 2.2 V. A UVLO circuit turns off the high-side MOSFET, allowing for the low-side MOSFET to conduct when the voltage from BOOT to PH drops below 2.2 V. Because the supply current sourced from the BOOT pin is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor.
-Thus, the effective duty cycle of the switching regulator is high.
+To improve dropout, the TPS57112C-Q1 device operates at 100% duty cycle as long as the BOOT-to-PH pin voltage is greater than 2.2 V. A UVLO circuit turns off the high-side MOSFET, allowing for the low-side MOSFET to conduct when the voltage from BOOT to PH drops below 2.2 V. Because the supply current sourced from the BOOT pin is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor; thus, the effective duty cycle of the switching regulator is high.

-7.3.4 Error Amplifier
+7.3.3.1 Error Amplifier

-The TPS54388-Q1 device has a transconductance amplifier that it uses as an error amplifier.
+The TPS57112C-Q1 device has a transconductance amplifier that it uses as its error amplifier.
 The error amplifier compares the VSENSE voltage to the lower of the SS/TR pin voltage or the internal 0.8-V voltage reference.
-The transconductance of the error amplifier is 245 $\mu$ S during normal operation.
-When the voltage of VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the $g_m$ is typically greater than 79 $\mu$ S, but less than 245 $\mu$ S.
+The transconductance of the error amplifier is 245 μS during normal operation.
+When the voltage of the VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the g_m is typically greater than 79 μS , but less than 245 μS .
+Placement of the frequency-compensation components is between the COMP pin and ground.

-7.3.5 Voltage Reference
+7.3.4 Voltage Reference

-The voltage reference system produces a precise ±1% voltage reference over temperature by scaling the output of a temperature-stable band-gap circuit.
+The voltage-reference system produces a precise ±1% voltage reference over temperature by scaling the output of a temperature-stable band-gap circuit.
 The band-gap and scaling circuits produce 0.8 V at the non-inverting input of the error amplifier.